ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/unemployment.md

-## Code
-IN32

-## Title
-Unemployment
+# Unemployment

-## Summary
 Data on the percentage of 25 to 29 year olds who were unemployed, by socio-economic background.

-## Subtitle
+[TOC]

-Summary main findings
+## Summary main findings

-## Text
 In 2021, 5% of all 25 to 29 year olds in the UK were unemployed.

 There were no significant differences in unemployment among 25 to 29 year olds from different socio-economic backgrounds.

 There were no significant differences in unemployment rates between young men and women from the same socio-economic backgrounds.

 Young people from the Pakistani and Black ethnic groups were significantly more likely to be unemployed than White British young people from the same socio-economic background.